mhueppe/msc-thesis-notes/03-Methods/Data/Data Features.md

 DataTypes:
 #string , #numerical, #categorical, #range

-# Tasks
+# #tasks

-- [ ] Find meta data information to incorporate into the model -> what type of metadata does alpha fold use? ⏫
+- [x] Find meta data information to incorporate into the model -> what type of metadata does alpha fold use? ⏫ ✅ 2025-09-14
 - [x] Filter out the refinement information for loss incorporation ✅ 2025-08-17
 - [x] Analyse missing values for all proteins ⛔ fg69a2 ✅ 2025-09-03
+- [x] retrieve ESM protein embedding for each protein ✅ 2025-09-08
+- [ ] retrieve Alphafold MSE matrix for each protein for evolutionary component
+- [ ] from the 3D structures retrieve surface information
 # Input

 ## Sequence Input